lugolabs/circles/README.md

 * `textClass` 	- class name to apply on the generated element wrapping the text content.
 * `styleWrapper` - whether or not to add inline styles to the wrapper element (defaults to true)
 * `styleText`	   - whether or not to add inline styles to the text (defaults to true)

+### Install with grunt

+1. Get the library
+2. Install all the dependencies, run `npm install`
+3. Once you have the dependencies installed, run `grunt` from the project directory.
+This will run the default grunt task which will minify `circles.js` to `circles.min.js`

 ### API